Ihsaan-f/google-meeter/README.md

 ## Configuration
 1. Now that all the dependencies are finished you can now download the zip file of this repository.
 2. Move it to the documents folder.
-3. Then extract the file which has 3 python files named main_google_meeter.py,google_meeter_back_end and Google_meets.py.
+3. Then extract the file which has 4 python files named main_google_meeter.py,google_meeter_back_end,Google_meets.py and ascii_art.

 ### main_google_meeter.py-
 - This is the main file,You have to run this in order to run the full 3 files.